Egypt reports first coronavirus fatality as German tourist dies

 The cruise boat struck by the virus has been towed outside Luxor and placed under quarantine, state media reported.
 Those who tested positive were flown by military plane for quarantine in northern Egypt.

-Officials say the newly announced cases and others discovered in people who passed through Egypt originate from a Taiwanese-U.S. national who returned to Taiwan in February after traveling on the cruise ship.
+Officials say the newly announced cases and others discovered in people who passed through Egypt originated from a Taiwanese-U.S. national who returned to Taiwan in February after traveling on the cruise ship.

-Karim ElMinabaway, president of Emeco Travel Egypt, said there had been few cancellations from travelers abroad through to the end of June but tourism could be badly hit.
+Karim ElMinabaway, president of Emeco Travel Egypt, said there had been few cancellations from travelers abroad through to the end of June but that tourism could be badly hit.

 “We are receiving 10% of what we had been expecting for the first quarter of next year,” he said.

-Maged Fawzi, who heads the country’s hotels facilities chamber, said in a statement ministers had agreed with managers of hotels and cruise ships in Luxor to buy infrared thermometers and to hire a foreign company to check food safety.
+Maged Fawzi, who heads the country’s hotels facilities chamber, said in a statement that ministers had agreed with managers of hotels and cruise ships in Luxor to buy infrared thermometers and to hire a foreign company to check food safety.

-EgyptAir, the national carrier, on Sunday announced it would waive fees for changes to international flights for all passengers in relation to the cornoavirus from Saturday until the end of the month regardless of the date of travel.
+EgyptAir, the national carrier, said on Sunday it would waive fees for changes to international flights for all passengers in relation to the coronavirus from Saturday until the end of the month regardless of the date of travel.

-The spread of the coronavirus outside Egypt could have other knock-on effects on the economy, including on Egyptians working abroad, an important source of foreign currency remittances.
+The spread of the coronavirus outside Egypt could have other effects on the economy, including on Egyptians working abroad, an important source of foreign currency remittances.

 Hundreds of people were queuing on Sunday at Cairo’s main public laboratory center for blood tests required by Saudi Arabia for workers traveling from Egypt to show they do not have the coronavirus.

-Additional reporting by Samar Hassan, Omar Fahmy and Patrick Werr, Editing by Aidan Lewis/Timothy Heritage/Jane Merriman
+Reporting by Mahmoud Mourad and Nadeen Ebrahim; Additional reporting by Samar Hassan, Omar Fahmy and Patrick Werr; Editing Timothy Heritage, Jane Merriman and Peter Cooney